Personnel

 eformo@uga.edu

 Dr. Formo is an Assistant Academic Professional and the Managing Director of Georgia Electron Microscopy.
 His primary responsibilities revolve around the center’s day to day management.
-Eric is also the primary person to contact for non-biological samples as well as being the primary point of contact for the Thermo Fisher Teneo, Hitachi SU-9000, Hitachi SU-3900, Leica DVM6, ion mill, and materials prep equipment.
-In addition, Dr. Formo is active in research focusing on the analysis of nanomaterials in the environment, electron energy loss spectroscopy, plasmonics, and in situ nanomaterials growth.
+Eric is also the primary person to contact for non-biological samples to be imaged by EM and all samples to be imaged by Micro-CT.
+Additionally, he is the primary point of contact for the Thermo Fisher Teneo, Hitachi SU-9000, Hitachi SU-3900, Sigray Eclipse, high resolution imaging and diffraction on the JEOL 2100, Leica DVM6, ion mill, in situ heating work, cryo-SEM and materials prep equipment.
+Dr. Formo is also active in research focusing on the analysis of nanomaterials in the environment, electron energy loss spectroscopy, plasmonics, and in situ nanomaterials growth.

 CVM EM Lab Manager